 We proceed in the following steps.
-The next section highlights the importance of concepts of regulatory stringency for theories of private governance and then reviews conceptual and measurement approaches taken by scholars to date.
-We show how most studies employ abstract definitions or select evidence, leading to seemingly contradictory conclusions and frustrating efforts to assess theories.
-In response, section three presents a two-part framework for measuring scope, prescriptiveness, and policy settings and the nine possible patterns of relative change.
-While this two-part framework can be applied to any regulation, we focus on private governance where, compared to public policy scholarship, policy content has been given relatively less systematic attention.

-In section 4, we apply our framework to competing private regulations in the forestry sector.
-We select the case of forest certification because of its long history of private governance and often highly polarized efforts among competing programs to achieve, or maintain, rulemaking authority.
-Applying our framework reveals a pattern that no study of which we are aware had predicted: a general pattern of “upwardly diverging” stringency when comparing the two major U.S. national-level forestry certification programs on prescriptiveness.
-The activist-backed program started at a higher overall level of prescriptiveness and increased on more key issues than the industry-backed program This produced a pattern of both programs “ratcheting up” but also diverging in prescriptiveness.
-Our framework also allows us to conduct issue-by-issue comparison of specific requirements to assess the qualitative nature of changed over time.
-We find that in 2010, each program changed most on issues where it already had the more prescriptive requirements (ecological issues for the activist-backed program and forestry-sector capacity issues for the industry-backed program).
-However, in 2015, the industry-backed program adopted requirements on several ecological issues that were historically emphasized by its competitor.
-These findings highlight the value of careful measurement, confront existing theories, and suggest directions for future research.
+The second section focuses conceptual attention extant private governance scholarship’s contradictory conclusions .
+Section three details our two-part framework designed to overcome these challenges.
+Section four applies the framework to compare competing forest certification program.
+We chose forestry because activists targeted this sector as one of the first full fledged forms of private governance, and, likewise, because it has seens the most conflict among competing.
+We find a pattern of the dependent variable that extant research had not uncovered: a general pattern of “upwardly diverging” stringency between the two major U.S. national-level forestry certification programs: the US Forest Stewardship Council (FSC) and the US Sustainable Forestry Initiative (SFI) on prescriptiveness.
+The FSC with widespread initial support by activists started at a higher overall level of prescriptiveness and increased on more key issues than those standards from the SFI program, which was originally created by the American Forest and Paper Association.
+This produced a pattern of both programs “ratcheting up” but also diverging in prescriptiveness.
+We also found that each program changed from 2010-2016 on issues in which it already had the most prescriptive requirements.
+In particular, the FSC increased regulations on ecological issues, while the SFI increased regulation on economic issues.
+At the same time, in 2015 the industry-backed program introduced regulatory requirements on several ecological issues that were historically emphasized by its competitor.

 2 Regulatory stringency

-While traditional public policy scholarship has long been concerned with how different kinds of regulatory stringency might have different causes or effects (see Brunel and Levinson (2016) for a review), private governance scholars have paid less attention to these questions.
-This is a problem because measuring regulatory stringency is necessary to assess theoretical debates about the role of policy content as both a dependent and explanatory variable, i.e. propositions about the way in which activist campaigns, market forces, and competition among alternative programs shape policy content; and, conversely, propositions about how policy content shapes activist support, market adoption, impact, and how other programs respond.
+Public policy scholarship has long been concerned with how different kinds of regulatory stringency might have different causes or effects (see Brunel and Levinson (2016) for a review), Private governance limited attention to these questions is problematic because measuring regulatory stringency is necessary to assess theoretical debates about the role of policy content as both a dependent and explanatory variable, i.e. propositions about the way in which activist campaigns, market forces, and competition among alternative programs shape policy content; and, conversely, propositions about how policy content shapes activist support, market adoption, impact, and how other programs respond.

-Regulatory stringency is a key explanatory variable for scholars who study how private regulations gain legitimacy, trust, or support from various audiences.
+Regulatory stringency has been offered a key explanatory variable for scholars who study how private regulations gain legitimacy, trust, or support from various audiences.
 For instance, McDermott (2012) argues that stringency may reduce trust by mandating formulaic, top-down approaches.
 Atkinson and Rosenthal (2014) find that perceived stringency increases market demand for certified products, but Prado (2013) finds that it also reduces adoption by firms.
 Meidinger (2003) suggests that changes in stringency that disadvantage some firms or groups may catalyze these actors to create alternative private regulatory programs.
 Alternatively, those disadvantaged by changes to private regulation may then opt to pursue their aims through public policy (Weimer, 2006).
 Such consequences are consistent with broader findings from literatures on “corporate social responsibility” (CSR) initiatives, such as environmental management systems (EMS), industry codes of conduct, and third-party certification programs, which find that more costly requirements are less likely to be adopted (Delmas & Montiel, 2008; Kollman & Prakash, 2001; Lyon & Maxwell, 2008).